tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ### Straight serial connection

-On Uno WiFi Dev Ed here is a way to use a direct Atmega to ESP serial connection at 115200 baud.
+On Uno WiFi Dev Ed there is a way to use a direct Atmega to ESP serial connection at 115200 baud.

 With the serial of Atmega connected to ESP8266 it can’t be used for USB sketch uploading and Serial Monitor as it is the case with other equipment connecting to UART serial connection.